Privacy and Workflow

 Privacy language should be plain

-When a product is local-first, the website should say so directly.
-Users often want a fast answer to whether video is uploaded by default and how anonymous analytics relate to feedback or support.
+When a product is local-first, the website needs to say so directly.
+Users often want a fast answer to whether video is uploaded by default and how basic site measurement relates to contact or support.

 Product, support, and feedback should agree

 The strongest trust signal is consistency.
-The homepage, product page, support page, and contact form should all describe the same privacy boundary and the same path for structured feedback.
+The homepage, product page, support page, and contact form should all describe the same privacy boundary and the same clear contact path.

 Next steps